farouqariff/Pandas-for-Everyone/README.md

-# Pandas for Everyone: Python Data Analysis by Daniel Y. Chen
+# Pandas for Everyone: Python Data Analysis

 This repository contains my own notes when studying this book.